 Call for UniPID DocNet Doctoral Researcher Membership Applications is open!
 Request your membership at Infobank.

 UniPID DocNet membership benefits

-The benefits for the UniPID DocNet doctoral student members are the following:
+The benefits for the UniPID DocNet doctoral researcher members are the following:

-- Receiving information about the already existing support for doctoral students;
+- Receiving information about the already existing support for doctoral researchers;

 - Receiving extra guidance for their dissertations;

 - Priority in the selection of the grantees for UniPID DocNet travel grants and possible other funding;

 - Receiving support for strengthening the knowledge and skills to publish in development research journals;

 - Increasing the understanding of the challenges and benefits involved in interdisciplinarity;